 I am still trying to get the right vocabulary on how best to describe Hanya Yanagihara’s 724-page tome on struggle.
-Not a struggle of the political kind, but an outright life filled with unrelenting sorrow.
+Not struggle of the political kind, but a life filled with unrelenting sorrow.
 I cried in the beginning, in the middle, at the end, and everywhere in between.
 At one point my husband just looked at me during one of my sessions and asked: Why are you still reading this book?
 Because I started it and found that I couldn’t stop.

-The story centres around four friends who meet at college, become firm friends – a friendship which lasts a lifetime, and leads to unrealistically successful and glamorous loves.
+The story centres around four friends who meet at college, become firm friends – a friendship which lasts a lifetime and leads to unrealistically successful and glamorous loves.
 Take away the seemingly unlikely turn of their beautiful, uber-successful professional lives, central to the book is a story about friendship.

 What gripped me and kept me reading was the need to see him experience some happiness.
-And he does eventually.
-He gets adopted, as an adult, by his former law professor, friend and mentor, and through a relationship that he has with one of the other main characters.
-But just as I was feeling that this would after all end well, the author comes full circle and makes A Little Life feel like it should have been called A Sad, Miserable, Painful, Tortured Little Life.
+And he does, eventually.
+He is adopted, as an adult, by his former law professor, friend, and mentor.
+We also see him happier in a relationship that he has with one of the other main characters.
+But just as I was feeling that this would, after all, end well, the author comes full circle and makes A Little Life feel like it should have been called A sad, miserable, painful, tortured little Life.